mmesiti/PMFRG.jl/README.md

 In order to activate the extension the following conditions are necessary:
 - the Julia version needs to be >= 1.9 (the package extension mechanism is not implemented in older versions)
-- the MPI package needs to be added to the active environment Then, the Julia script can be launched using [`mpiexecjl`](https://juliaparallel.org/MPI.jl/stable/usage/#Julia-wrapper-for-mpiexec).
+- the `MPI` and `PencilArrays` packages need to be added to the active environment.
+Then, the Julia script can be launched using [`mpiexecjl`](https://juliaparallel.org/MPI.jl/stable/usage/#Julia-wrapper-for-mpiexec).

 An example of usage is in `ext/PMFRGMPIExt/test/MPITest/generate_data_example.mpi.jl`